XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 To complete this tutorial, you should meet the following requirements:

-- You have node.js 14+ installes on your machine.
+- You have node.js 14+ installed on your machine.
+You can get the latest version [here](https://nodejs.org/en/).
 - You are somewhat familiar with modern JavaScript programming and have completed the [Get Started Using JavaScript tutorial](get-started-using-javascript.html).
 - You have at least some rough understanding of what the XRP Ledger, it's capabilities and of cryptocurrency in general.
 Ideally you have completed the [Basic XRPL guide](https://learn.xrpl.org/)